 Label/changelist to sync

-If you need to check out sources not with the latest revision, but with a specific Perforce label (with selective changes), you can specify this label here.
-For instance, this can be useful to produce a milestone / release build, or a reproduce build.
-If the field is left blank, the latest changelist will be used for sync.
+Specify the label if you want to check out sources not with the latest revision, but with a specific Perforce label (with selective changes).
+For instance, this can be useful to produce a milestone / release build.
+If this field is empty, the latest changelist will be used for synchronization.

-Select the character set used on the client computer.
+Select the character set used on the client machine.